maelswarm/nymph/README.md

 Let's see what we can achieve by reworking C syntax.

 ## Updates
-A new parser has been implemented.
+Version 3 of the parser has been implemented.

 Default object member values implemented.

-Function overloading implemented!

-Prototypes have been polished.

 ## Goals

-Namespace?
+Finish new function overloading with the v3 parser.

 ## Documentation